A few minutes every morning is all you need.

-One of their specialties is the sensational Butter Chicken curry, where barbecued chicken is simmered in a rich and creamy tomato and butter gravy.
-If you are up for light snacks instead of a heavy meal, you should give the chicken momos and the onion bhajias a try.
-The perfect time to catch a good deal is during lunch hours when Curry House offers special lunch sets which include soup, curry, vegetables, fries, naan, rice and a drink only for HK$45.
-The staff is friendly and tends to your needs, even pouring chai (tea) for you if you order a cup.
+One house specialty is the Butter Chicken Curry, where barbecued chicken is slowly simmered in a rich, creamy tomato and butter gravy.
+For light snacks instead of a heavy meal, give the Chicken Momos or the Onion Bhajias a try.
+Stop in during lunch hours for the best deals, as Tuen Mun offers special lunch sets which include soup, curry, vegetables, fries, naan, rice and a drink only for HK$45 (US$6).

 SPICE Restaurant & Bar

-If you’re looking to try halal food that breaks away from traditional Indian cuisine, SPICE Restaurant & Bar should be your next stop when it comes to the best halal restaurants in Hong Kong.
-SPICE serves a mixture of cuisines, from Indian, Middle Eastern, Thai and Malaysian to even Italian fusion food.
+For halal food that breaks away from traditional cuisine, SPICE Restaurant & Bar ranks high among the best halal restaurants in Hong Kong.
+SPICE serves a creative mix of cuisines from Indian, Middle Eastern, Thai and Malaysian to even Italian fusion food.

-Don’t forget to order their signature mocktail, Moksha.
-With its cozy and classy décor, the restaurant is perfect for a chill lunch or dinner with family or friends.
+The cozy décor and crowd-pleasing menu variety make this the perfect restaurant for a chill lunch or dinner with family and friends.